Innovative Learning in SE21

 SE21 Events

-There are bigger events which take place regularly throughout the year where our students engage with technology in pioneering ways and develop future ready skills.
+There are bigger events held regularly throughout the year where our students engage with technology in pioneering ways and develop future-ready skills.
+Every SE21 event challenges our students to test and enhance their creativity and innovative abilities.

 Pioneering Spirit STEAM Day

-This event challenges students to imagine, propose and create solutions for real-world problems.
+This event challenges students to imagine, propose, and create original solutions for real-world problems.
 The goal is to inspire students to think creatively and collaborate.
-Pioneering Spirit STEAM Day 2022 consisted of a series of STEAM-driven workshops including robot wars in Vex, electrical engineering in Circuit Challenges, navigation and flight in Drones, chessboard design in 3D Design and engineering and construction in Boardgames, Net making and Cardboard Surgery.
+Pioneering Spirit STEAM Day 2022 consisted of a series of STEAM-driven workshops, including robot wars in Vex, electrical engineering in Circuit Challenges, navigation and flight in Drones, chessboard design in 3D Design, and engineering and construction in Boardgames, Net making and Cardboard Surgery.

-Hour of Code started as a one-hour introduction to computer science, designed to demystify coding, to show that ANYONE can learn the basics.
+Hour of Code began as a one-hour introduction to computer science designed to demystify coding.
+To show that ANYONE can learn the basics.
 The goal is to broaden participation in the field of computer science.

-This year Hour of Code took place during across the College during Computer Science Education Week, Dec.
+This year at Dulwich Shanghai Pudong, Hour of Code took place across the College during Computer Science Education Week, Dec.
 5-11.
-Whether via the Kodable app in DUCKS, using Code.org in Junior School or with Tech Ambassador Challenges in the Senior School, all students were exposed to the power of code.
+Whether via the Kodable app in DUCKS, using Code.org in Junior School, or with Tech Ambassador Challenges in Senior School, all students were exposed to the power of code.
+By learning the basics of coding, students can utilize what they know in future innovative projects.

 HakD is our annual student-led, student-run hackathon.
-Taking place over an entire weekend, it’s an opportunity for our students to collaborate and apply their tech skills to create and prototype novel solutions to real-world problems.
+The event takes place over an entire weekend, creating an opportunity for our students to collaborate and apply their tech skills to innovate and prototype novel solutions to real-world problems.

-Last year’s theme was “Game On” and scenarios ranged from gamifying the classroom to robotics in the Winter Olympics to creating equitable access for disabled gamers.
+Last year in Shanghai Pudong, the HakD's theme was "Game On." where scenarios ranged from gamifying the classroom to robotics in the Winter Olympics to creating equitable access for disabled gamers.

-Student teams then had two days to work together to think up solutions, create prototypes, set up a display and explain their work to a panel of judges composed of staff and Student Tech Ambassadors.
+Student teams then had two days to work together to think up solutions, develop prototypes, set up a display, and explain their creations to a panel of judges composed of staff and Student Tech Ambassadors.

 Our 6th annual HakD will take place in March 2023.